PolicyStat/terrarium/README.md

     source testenv/bin/activate
     terrarium install test_requirements.txt

+The old environment can be restored using `terrarium revert`.

 When a virtualenv is already activated, the --target option defaults to the activated environment.
 Terrarium will replace the activated environment (`testenv`) with a fresh environment defined by `test_requirements.txt`.